 Wow.
 What a wonderful book.
 It kept me reading and reading and reading.
 I had to wipe away tears more than once, and I kept shaking my head at the power the story had over me.

-But no, How Not to Disappear is not a Young Adult book, and I don’t understand why it is classified as one.
+For me, How Not to Disappear is not a Young Adult book, and I cannot understand how it is classified as one.
 If I had read it as a young adult, I would have been traumatised.
 There’s violence, abuse, isolation, drunkenness …

 Hattie, who thinks she is in love with Reuben, needs to make an important decision.
 The one thing she takes a while to realise is that it is a decision.
 She must make a conscious choice, and it is not wise to base her decision on Reuben’s reaction.